8 Tips to Better Manage Employee Time Off During the Holiday Season

 4. Clarify Organizational Needs

 If your business needs a minimum number of employees working certain shifts or available in certain departments, make sure each manager communicates what those needs are to their team members.
-This will help employees better coordinate their time off since they’ll have an idea of how many people need to work on a given day.
+This will help with PTO management as employees will be able to better coordinate their time off since they’ll have an idea of how many people need to work on a given day.

 5. Be Flexible by Staggering Schedules and Allowing Employees to Swap Shifts